Each year, many Americans gear up to celebrate Juneteenth—the holiday sometimes referred to as "the Black Independence Day."

 After intense civil unrest following the murder of George Floyd in 2020, many Americans, Black and non-Black, have given more attention to the Juneteenth holiday and its significance.

 “The struggle for racial equality has yet to be fulfilled,” Blake said.
 “Since 2013, the Black Lives Matter movement has drawn attention to the inequalities African Americans continue to face in the United States.”

-While salvery has been abolished in the U.S., racism hasn’t.
+While slavery has been abolished in the U.S., racism hasn’t.
 Black Americans are still disproportionately more likely hurt or killed in encounters with police, and African American students are 20 percent more likely to drop out of a college-level credential program, Blake said.

 For many, Juneteenth is a reminder of how far Black people have come while continuing to move towards racial equality.